pyroscope/pimp-my-box/README.md

 ```

 Finally, rerun the playbook to install the new version.
 In case anything goes wrong,
-you can move back that backup.
+you can move back that backup you made initially.

 ## Advanced Configuration